saramartara/My-favorite-series-module-2/README.md

 Fill input field and click _search_ button to get a list of Series from http://www.tvmaze.com/ server.

 To save a serie in your favorites list, just click on it.
+Your favorite list will be ready every time you access the website.
+You'll delete one by clicking again or with the X icon in favourite serie.
+Borrar Favoritos button to delete all series.

 ## Feedback and contribution: